altimmons/LangNotes/C++.md

 String literals consist of zero or more characters enclosed in double quotes.
 Compiler adds terminating null character Treated as an array of constant (const) characters Nonprintable characters are represented by their escape sequences
-		“”			// null string
+        ""            // null string
-		“A”			// not same as char literal ‘A’
-		“Hello”		// String literal
+        "A"            // not same as char literal 'A' "Hello"        // String literal
-		“Hello \t World”	// Embedded escape sequence “Multiple line \	// Can extend for several lines literal”		// using a backslash as the
+        "Hello \t World"    // Embedded escape sequence "Multiple line \    // Can extend for several lines literal"        // using a backslash as the
                     // last character on a line

 ### Boolean literals